techcat-git/Broadcom-B43-Portable-Installer-Script-For-Linux/README.md

 ![image](https://github.com/user-attachments/assets/9073a45c-2a7d-478e-95dc-f84b658a7e7a)

+**Required packages: base64, unzip (these should be installed by default on most Linux distros. but if they aren't, you must install them before using this script.**

 How to use:

 1. Download "b43.sh" from the repository and transfer it to the computer you'd like to install the b43 driver to.